WillAbides/semver-next/README.md

 ## Usage

 ```
-Usage: semver-next <repo>
+Usage: semver-next --ref=STRING --prev-ref=STRING <repo>

-semver-next will analyze the merged pull requests and commits since a GitHub repository's latest release to determine
+semver-next will analyze the merged pull requests and commits since a GitHub repository's latest
-the next release version based on semantic version rules.
+release to determine the next release version based on pull request labels.

 Arguments:
   <repo>    GitHub repository in "<owner>/<repo>" format. e.g. WillAbides/semver-next

 Flags:
   -h, --help                   Show context-sensitive help.
-  -r, --ref=STRING                          The tag, branch or commit sha that will be tagged for the next release.
+  -r, --ref=STRING             The tag, branch or commit sha that will be tagged for the next
-      --check-pr=INT                        Check whether the pull request will be valid if merged.
-Either the PR has a
-                                            label or all commits have good prefixes.
-  -v, --previous-release-version=VERSION    The version of the previous release in semver format.
-This may be necessary
-                                            when release tags don't follow semver format.
+                               release.
-      --previous-release-tag=TAG            The git tag from the previous release.
+  -p, --prev-ref=STRING        The git tag from the previous release.
 This should rarely be needed.
-                                            When this is unset, it uses the tag of the release marked "latest release"
+                               When this is unset, it uses the tag of the release marked "latest
-                                            on the GitHub releases page.
+                               release" on the GitHub releases page.
+  -v, --prev-version=STRING    The version of the previous release in semver format.
+This may be
+                               necessary when release tags don't follow semver format.
-      --max-bump="MAJOR"                    The maximum amount to bump the version.
-Valid values are MAJOR, MINOR and
+      --max-bump="major"       The maximum amount to bump the version.
-                                            PATCH
-      --min-bump="PATCH"                    The maximum amount to bump the version.
-Valid values are MAJOR, MINOR and
+      --min-bump="none"        The maximum amount to bump the version.
-                                            PATCH
-      --create-tag                          Create a tag for the new release.
-      --allow-first-release                 When there is no previous version to be found, return 0.1.0 instead of
-                                            erroring out.
       --version                output semver-next's version and exit
-      --require-labels                      Require labels on pull requests when commits come from PRs
-      --require-change                      Exit code is 10 if there have been no version changes since the last tag
+      --json                   Output in JSON format
 ```